-IRG Sports + Entertainment™ and the International Hot Rod Association™ (IHRA) are proud to announce The New Onondaga Dragstrip, located in Onondaga, Michigan, has signed a multi-year sanctioning agreement to join the IHRA as a member track.
+IRG Sports + Entertainment™ and the International Hot Rod Association™ (IHRA) are proud to announce U.S. 13 Dragway, located in Delmar, Delaware, has signed a sanctioning agreement to join the IHRA as a member track.

 Constructed in 1963, U.S. 13 Dragway is one of the country’s longest-running tracks.
 U.S. 13 Dragway was constructed by the Cathell family, sole owner-operators of the facility throughout its 52-year history.
 U.S. 13 Dragway currently is managed by the founders’ son, Charles Cathell.
 The historic quarter-mile drag strip near the Delaware-Maryland border is part of a 155-acre motorsports complex that also is home to a dirt oval track and go-kart racing facility.

 “We are pleased to welcome the Cathells and the revered U.S. 13 Dragway to our growing IHRA family,” said IHRA President Scott Gardner.
 “U.S. 13 Dragway is one of the most respected tracks in the country and we are impressed by their efforts to maintain a friendly atmosphere toward racers and fans alike.”